SS-Atlantis/AtlantisCmd/docs/installation/atlantis_cmd.rst

     (atlantis-cmd)$ pip install --editable ../NEMO-Cmd
     (atlantis-cmd)$ pip install --editable .

-The :kbd:`--editable` option in the :command:`pip install` commands above install the packages from the cloned repos via symlinks so that the installed packages will be automatically updated as their repos evolves.
+The :kbd:`--editable` option in the :command:`pip install` commands above install the packages from the cloned repos via symlinks so that the installed packages will be automatically updated as their repos evolve.

-You can confirm that the :kbd:`AtlantisCmd` package is installed and learn with version it is at with the command:
+You can confirm that the :kbd:`AtlantisCmd` package is installed and learn which version it is using with the command:

 .. code-block:: bash